neelayan7/Handwriting-Imitation-and-Word-Detection/README.md

 Put **the east_icdar2015_resnet_v1_50_rbox** file in the EAST-master folder of the main folder.

 ## Step-3(Run):
+- Provide your handwritten image of 3-4 words(for best results) in the main folder with the name "input.png".
+A sample image is already provided.
+Open the demo.sh file and write the input text and output text.
 - Run the final.ipynb file.

 Image with bounding boxes drawn on it and .txt files corresponding to each image(with coordinates) will be written to the output folder in the EAST-master folder.